 In our opinion : -

 Brokers gain from our facilities in respect of: -

-The AR model is for the broker who wants to control his/her own destiny, provide excellent client service, but dispense with - or never quite acquire - the back-office paraphernalia that is normally associated with running an insurance broking business.
+An AR can provide excellent client service, but dispense with - or never quite acquire - the back-office paraphernalia that is normally associated with running an insurance broking business.
+Of whatever size.